 |Column_num||Selects the column in the array from which to return a value.|

 It returns the value in the cell at the intersection of row_num and column_num if both the row_num and column arguments are used.
 For example, the intersection of the first row and second column of table C3:G6 is cell D2 and the value in cell D2 is 0.
-Therefore, INDEX function returns 0 in cell I3.
-You can look into other cells from I4 through I6 to figure how INDEX function works.
+Therefore, the INDEX function returns 0 in cell I3.
+You can look into other cells from I4 through I6 to figure how the INDEX function works.

 2 Travelling Salesperson Problem

 Suppose that Jack is a salesman who lives in Dallas.
-He needs to visit each of the cities listed in below table and then return to Dallas.
-Please note that data in below table are only dummy data.
+He needs to visit each of the cities listed in the below table and then return to Dallas.
+Please note that the data in the below table are only dummy data.
 In what order should Jack visit the cities to minimize the total distance he travels?

 2.1 Set up model

-To set up model, distances between cities have been entered into cells from D3 through N13.
-For example, distance between Boston and Chicago is 983 km.
+To set up the model, distances between cities have been entered into cells from D3 through N13.
+For example, the distance between Boston and Chicago is 983 km.
 Dallas is 1815 km away from Boston.
 We put city no in range P3:P13 and cells in this range serve as By Changing Cells.

-City no for the first city that Jack needs to visit was put in cell P3 and city no for the second city that Jack needs to visit was entered into cell P4.
-Formula “=INDEX($D$3:$N$13,$P3,$P4)” in cell Q4 can return distance that Jack will travel from the first city to the second city.
+The city no for the first city that Jack needs to visit was put in cell P3 and city no for the second city that Jack needs to visit was entered into cell P4.
+Formula “=INDEX($D$3:$N$13,$P3,$P4)” in cell Q4 can return the distance that Jack will travel from the first city to the second city.
 By copying this formula into cells from Q5 through Q13, we can get distances that he needs to travel between other cities.
-Since he needs to travel back to his first city, formula “=INDEX($D$3:$N$13,$P13,$P3)” was entered into cell Q3 to calculate the distance between last city and the first city.
-By sum values in range Q3:Q13, we can get total distances that he travels.
+Since he needs to travel back to his first city, formula “=INDEX($D$3:$N$13,$P13,$P3)” was entered into cell Q3 to calculate the distance between the last city and the first city.
+By sum values in range Q3:Q13, we can get the total distances that he travels.
 To minimize the total distance is our objective and cell Q14 is our target cell.